shirinyamani/transformer-network/README.md

 Transformers🤗 has become front-runner for our everyday-life applications!
 Powering from Google,Twitter, Zoom to Uber & many more!
 Little by little it's becoming the default approach to build features, products, workflows and technology!

 Transformers were first introduced in [Attention is All you need](https://arxiv.org/abs/1706.03762) paper as a tool for sequence transduction—converting one sequence of symbols to another.
-The most popular examples at the time was translation, as in English to German.
+The most popular examples at the time was translation, as in English to German🇩🇪.
 However, nowadays they become frontier in NLP but also has done so magic in vision 🤩🔥 area as well!

+So by now, ya should have understand the importance of getting to know about Transformers🤗, So let's dive in n see what they really are **🔥**!
+So much fun ahead! **🤩🤩**

+## Content 📝
 1. Word embedding concept
     - word mapping
     - word to vector